SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 problem is sensitive to the choice of `a`.

 To build the objective function for Optim.jl, we simply call the `build_loss_objective`
-funtion:
+function:

 ```julia
 cost_function = build_loss_objective(prob,Tsit5(),L2Loss(t,data),maxiters=10000)
 ```

-Note that we set `maxiters` so that way the differential equation solvers would error more quickly when in bad regions of the parameter space, speeding up the process.
+Note that we set `maxiters` in a way that causes the differential equation solvers to error more quickly when in bad regions of the parameter space, speeding up the process.
 Now this cost function can be used with Optim.jl in order to get the parameters.
 For example, we can use Brent's algorithm to search for the best solution on